 Your doctor will do a thorough physical exam and ask you about your signs and symptoms.
 A culture of your breast milk might help your doctor determine the best antibiotic for you, especially if you have a severe infection.

 A rare form of breast cancer — inflammatory breast cancer — also can cause redness and swelling that could initially be confused with mastitis.
-Your doctor may recommend a diagnostic mammogram.
+Your doctor may recommend a mammogram or ultrasound or both.
 If your signs and symptoms persist even after you complete a course of antibiotics, you may need a biopsy to make sure you don't have breast cancer.

 - Pain relievers.
-Your doctor may recommend a mild pain reliever, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).
+Your doctor may recommend an over-the-counter pain reliever, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).